 How many times have you thought to yourself, “there should be an app for this..”?

-Alternatively, if you have a great business idea and wish to team up with like-minded coding enthusiasts, you could establish your own technology start-up.
-It doesn’t have to be anything too big at first.
-Usually, the most successful startups have an incredibly simple business idea.
+Alternatively, if you have a great business idea and want to team up with other techies, you could launch your own tech startup.

 Team up with backend and front-end developers and create a tool you believe in.

 I chose this path as a developer and started my own web design business back in the day.
 And honestly, I’ve never looked back.

 For more details about how I started learning coding, check out my post Learning to Code?
 This is What I Learned in 6 Months.

 How to learn coding and become an entrepreneur?

 If you want to become a tech entrepreneur, here’s how you can get started: